michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 </table>

-1. Current Carnegie Mellon University MISM students
-- Identify with the situation
-- Interested in the findings
-- Would appreciate the call to action

-2. Prospective CMU MISM students
-3. Faculty
-4. Staff (Career Services, Admissions Office etc.)
-5. General public and readers

 #### Story arc: rags to riches. . . from the perspective of a student.
 - Protagonist: CMU student, internationl, worked hard,